PerHuepenbecker/csr_matrix_cpp/README.md

 ## Basic C++ library for matrix operations

 This tiny library contains a simple implementation of basic matrix operations, including the Compressed Sparse Row  (CSR) approach for efficient operations on sparse matrices.
-I wrote this library as a tiny refresher on linear algebra and specifically on matrices and as a preparation for my bachelors thesis.
+I wrote this library as a tiny refresher on linear algebra and specifically on matrices and as a preparation for my bachelors thesis which will involve a focused view on efficient GPU task scheduling for CSR matrices which can be considered a irregular task for GPUs.

 ### Features

 - templated code using concept constraints
 - matrix addition, subtraction, multiplication implemented via operator overloading
-- transpose, inverse calculation
+- transpose, inverse calculation via Cholesky decomposition
 - CSR matrix representation
 - basic CSR matrix operations (addition, subtraction, multiplication)
 - basic matrix decomposition (Cholesky)